 A southern drawl with deadly aim.

-In modern-day New York, Bandita stands out with her ivory-plated pistols, country grit, and unshakable sense of justice.
-When she discovers a Broadway theatre gang exploiting rising talent, she goes undercover as a custodian and befriends star singer Chyanne.
+In modern-day New York, Bandita, a symbol of female empowerment in the realm of comic book history, stands out with her ivory-plated pistols, country grit, and unshakable sense of justice.
+When she discovers a Broadway theatre gang exploiting rising talent, she goes undercover as a custodian and befriends star singer Chyanne, showcasing the strength of Latina superheroes.
 But on opening night, Bandita must face the Científicos’ ruthless boss, Luna Loca, in a showdown where hospitality meets firepower.

 The REALITY